tmpaccount527/SemanticGap/README.md

-# This project contains the code and data of a manuscript submitted to IJPR.
-We build a GCN to close the semantic gap beween customers and engineering teams in smart manufacturing.
+# We build a GCN to close the semantic gap beween customers and engineering teams in smart manufacturing.

 1. Some explanation :